Kau5h1K/Kau5h1K.github.io/_posts/2019-03-18-google-ads-keywords.md

 ---
 ## 5. Add a campaign column
-<p>Now we need to add some additional information to our DataFrame.
+<p>Now I need to add some additional information to our DataFrame.
 We need a new column called <code>Campaign</code> for the campaign name.
 We want campaign names to be descriptive of our group of keywords and products, so let's call this campaign 'SEM_Sofas'.</p>